-We've now seen enough C++ to write some reasonably sophisticated programs, namely, we have seen (almost) all of the basic control structures, and we can write our own functions and use arrays.
+We've now seen enough C++ to write some reasonably sophisticated programs.

+We have seen (almost) all of the basic control structures, and we can write our own functions.

-Next week we will introduce a few more "basic" things such as strings.
+Next week we will introduce a few more "basic" things such as arrays and strings.